jfpalchak/ParkLookupApi.Solution/README.md

 ### `GET` /api/parks
 Any user may access this `GET` endpoint of the API.
 This endpoint returns a paginated list of available Parks in the database.

 **NOTE**: By default, this endpoint returns a list of 10 Parks per page, starting from page 1.
-To continue searching through the available parks, make sure to enter the `pageNumber` parameter to search through each consecutive page available.
+To continue searching through the available parks, make sure to change the `pageNumber` parameter to search through each consecutive page available.

-The total number of pages available, `totalPages`, as well as reference to the user's position in the available page index as noted by `hasPreviousPage` and `hasNextPage`, will be marked in the body of the initial JSON Response, as show below.
+The total number of pages available, `totalPages`, as well as reference to the user's position in the available page index as noted by `hasPreviousPage` and `hasNextPage`, will be marked in the body of the initial JSON Response, as shown below.

 #### Path Parameters
 | Parameter | Type | Default | Required | Description |